Our Team of Clinical Animal Behaviourists

 Veterinary Behaviourists

-Hannah Dawes, BVetMed PGDip MRCVS
+Hannah Dawes, BVetMed PGDip ABTC-VB MRCVS

 Veterinary Behaviourist, Clinical Lead

 Hannah is a Veterinary Surgeon who graduated from the Royal Veterinary College in 2008 and has worked in companion animal general practice ever since.
 She works part-time at a veterinary surgery in Stourbridge.
 She has a General Practitioner certificate in Small Animal Medicine and a postgraduate diploma in clinical animal behaviour from the University of Edinburgh.
+Hannah is a registered ABTC Veterinary Behaviourist.

 Hannah is passionate about improving pets’ mental health, as well as their physical health, and is particularly interested in the effect of medical conditions on behaviour.
-She is an active Candidate Member of the Fellowship of Animal Behaviour Clinicians.
+She is a Full Member of APBC and a Candidate Member of FAB Clinicians.
 When she is not helping other people with their pets, she is looking after her own dog, “Noodle”.

 Emma Baker, BVetMed MSc MRCVS